 The purpose of Integral Life Mapping is to offer experiences in which people can connect to societal and global issues, discover new information about their own unique position and roles, and determine a realistic and environmentally-friendly course for the future.
 A coherent set of lifemap scenarios is developed in which Humanity’s Code of Care is embedded.
 Insight is useful and it can have impact, but the lifemaps aim to invite people to go one step further: to find new ways to apply Humanity’s Code of Care in their everyday life.
 The challenging question for this is: How can we learn to care for ourselves, others, places and the planet simultaneously, at every step?

 Applying Humanity’s Code of Care at city level brings together a variety of engaged parties in a way that established positions play a lesser role.
 It draws individuals out of their own affairs so that ingrained habits are left at home.
 The city is dependent on supply areas for most of its basic needs.
 Making this explicit opens up new ways of taking care of the earth.
 A city is partly defined by its location, which makes it easier to include taking care of place in everything.
 The city offers not only a habitat for the people but also for plants and animals.
-Besides the social and natural aspect, a city has a material aspect.
+Besides the social, economic and natural aspect, a city has a material aspect.
 This is about how businesses, governments and not-for-profit organisations produce, buy, build, distribute, steer and govern.
-It’s about which choices individuals make as a person and as a citizen concerning the material aspect and how they run their household with respect to products and materials.
+It’s about which choices individuals make as a person and as a citizen.
+How citizens live and run their household with respect to products and materials impacts the environment.
 The city offers an ideal setting to explore and apply Humanity’s Code of Care.

 Integrating new knowledge and insight, to intuit our own ways to prepare for the future

-Much has been woven into the lifemaps.
-On top of what is shown above, the Doughnut Economics model and the model of the planetary boundaries are introduced, but bits of wisdom from many other sources are part of lifemaps, too.
+Bits of wisdom from many other sources are part of lifemaps and lifemap projects.
 Participants don’t need to have prior knowledge.
 In lifemap projects a lot is touched inside that cannot be grasped immediately.
 So we will be sensitive to what goes on, for the individuals as well as the group, and respond to it in terms of content, process and relationship.
 Lifemaps are meant to raise awareness at an experiential level.
 This will manifest itself in various ways: as insight and concrete ideas, but also as experienced feelings or a realisation of not knowing.
 In a group conditions will be created through which the full richness comes to the fore.